MAGALA-RICHARD/documentation-example/doc/api.rst

         -------
             List of report lines.
             @param names_only: return the names of the reports as a list if names_only is True

+.. function:: apsimNGpy.core.core.CoreModel.inspect_file(self, indent=0, display_full_path=True)

+   Inspect the file by calling inspect_model() through get_model_paths.
+        This method is important in inspecting the whole file and also getting the scripts paths

 .. function:: apsimNGpy.core.core.CoreModel.inspect_model(self, model_type, fullpath=True)